YuliaTerzieva/Entailment-Contradiction-or-Neutrality-An-Exercise-in-Monoton-icit-y/README.md

 To generate the confusion matrices presented in the Result Section of the paper please run all the code without changes and fill in the desired parameters in the last cell.

+We recommend runnning the code in Google Colab and importing the csv file, which is needed for a smaller dataset curated specifically for the tree model.
+This dataset is a subset if the training set including only sentences with the most common sentence structure of premise being ('NOUN', 'ADP', 'PUNCT'), and hypothesis being ('NOUN', 'ADP', 'PUNCT').